Menu

 What is the minimum age to apply for an Alabama real estate license?

-Alabama requires applicants to be at least 19 years old — one year older than the 18-year minimum in most states.
+Alabama requires applicants to be at least 19 years old, which is one year older than the 18-year minimum in most states.
 This higher minimum age is a distinctive Alabama requirement frequently tested on the state exam.

 What is RECAD in Alabama real estate?